 Drift was an album that was immediately rewarding.
 Less than three minutes into that record your head was nodding more than almost anything on his new record will do.
 The closest connection on Home, in name and execution, is “Lights#3”, closing the record out with neck-snapping percussion and a beautiful, full-bodied atmosphere.
 That’s not to say new territory for Nosaj can’t be equally intriguing.
 “Try” featuring vocals form Toro y Moi and “Eclipse/Blue” with Kazu Makino show Nosaj as skilled with a performer as he was with any sampling in his past.

 If Drift is the arrival of a breakout producer then Home is the introspective follow-up.
-On quick glance of the record it’s easy to let it pass over you; it doesn’t demand attention so much as casually pass by.
+With a quick glance of the record it’s easy to let it pass over you; it doesn’t demand attention so much as casually pass by.
 What it lacks in immediate satisfaction it makes up for in detail and emotional depth.
 In less than 40 minutes we hear the sounds of how Nosaj Thing has developed as a producer, but it’s ultimately just a more detailed picture than ever of where Jason Chung as been as a person.